kendricktan/ledger-analytics/README.md

 # Ledger Analytics

-Analytics for ledger-cli.
+Analytics/Visualization tool for ledger-cli.
 Built on Node v9.11.1.

 __Make sure that `ledger-cli` is installed in your $PATH__ (`ledger --help` in a terminal should open up its `man` page)